 Archaeology

-We are really excited to have received Heritage Council funding for year 3 of the Dublin Mountains Community Archaeology Project in 2023, for information on the project and upcoming events check out the Community Archaeology Project page.
+We are delighted to have received Heritage Council funding for year 4 of the Dublin Mountains Community Archaeology Project, information on the project's aims and outputs for year 4 can be found here

 Archaeology in the Dublin Mountains